CtrlK

 Trigger Term Quality

 Includes good domain-specific terms like 'PagerDuty', 'incidents', 'services', 'schedules', 'escalation policies', 'on-call rotations', but lacks common user variations like 'paging', 'alerts', 'who is on call', 'incident response', or 'duty schedule'.
-The mention of 'Rube MCP (Composio)' is technical jargon unlikely to appear in user queries.
+The mention of 'Rube MCP (Composio)' is technical jargon unlikely to appear in user requests.

 2 / 3